-Before he began a 32-year career with the Santa Clara County Sheriff's Office, Jose Salcido wanted to be a priest.
-He attended seminary, where, ironically, he met his wife.
+Before he began a 32-year career with the Santa Clara County Sheriff's office, Jose Salcido wanted to be a priest.
+He attended the seminary, where, ironically, he met his wife.
 Leaving the seminary, he attended San Jose City College and then decided to follow his older brother into law enforcement.

 "What I really enjoyed was working as a homicide detective," with all of the intricacies and the intensity, said Salcido, 63.
 "Once a homicide takes place you are working 48 hours straight."

 After retiring from the Sheriff's Office as a lieutenant, he spent 5 1/2 years with then-Mayor Chuck Reed's office as a public safety adviser working with the San Jose Police Department.
 There, he saw how the department interacted with different nonprofit groups and how the police were expanding their role to one of helping people improve their quality of life.

 "The sheriff focused more on the black and white, to make an arrest," he said.

 Salcido wants to take the lessons he learned and apply them to the Sheriff's Office.
 Social and neighborhood programs such as Neighborhood Watch and the STOP crime-reduction program for businesses helped solve problems, he said.
 The Gang Task Force helps officers develop an understanding of the socio-psychological issues that affect gang members and families.

 As sheriff, he would focus on programs to help inmates with mental health issues and services to prevent released inmates from becoming homeless.